How to use 'and' in Python

 print("Both conditions are met")

-The code triggers a SyntaxError because the expression y = 5 is an assignment, not a comparison.
-The and operator requires a boolean value to evaluate the condition, but an assignment statement doesn't provide one.
-The corrected code below resolves this issue.
+The code fails because the expression y = 5 is an assignment, not a comparison.
+Python doesn't allow value assignments within an if statement's conditions.
+The corrected code below shows the proper way to perform this check.

 # Fixed code - using equality comparison